mbmccormick/mbmccormick.github.io/_posts/2010-12-26-reading-phone-numbers-access-codes-with-twilios-speech-engine.md

 <p></p>

-<p>Without separating the characters, Twilio's speech engine understands &ldquo;ABC123&rdquo; as a word and attempts to read it.
-But when you send &ldquo;A, B, C, 1, 2, 3,&rdquo; in your TwiML, Twilio will read this naturally, at a speed slow enough that the caller can write it down.
+<p>Without separating the characters, Twilio's speech engine understands &amp;ldquo;ABC123&amp;rdquo; as a word and attempts to read it.
+But when you send &amp;ldquo;A, B, C, 1, 2, 3,&amp;rdquo; in your TwiML, Twilio will read this naturally, at a speed slow enough that the caller can write it down.
 This is useful when reading phone numbers or access codes, depending on your service.
 This is a little tricky in Python, so I thought I'd share this.</p>